 Of course, flexo is sometimes an inexact science, and there could be multiple issues causing your reproduced images to come out incorrectly.
 Download our flexo printing defect guide below for further insights.
 If you have more questions, contact us here or request a free consultation.

-Editor's Note: This blog post was originally published on February 6, 2018 and was updated on August 14, 2019 to reflect updated information, resources, and insight.
+(Editor's Note: This blog post was originally published on Feb.
+6, 2018, and was updated in July 2023 to reflect updated information, resources, and insight.)